ESA Mentorship Program (ESAMP)

 To participate in the ESA Mentorship Program as a mentee, individuals must meet the following criteria:

-These eligibility criteria are set to ensure that mentees are suitably prepared to engage in a meaningful and productive mentoring relationship, aligning with their stage of professional and academic development.
+These eligibility criteria ensure that mentees are suitably prepared for a meaningful and productive mentoring relationship.

 Benefits for Mentees